Sample Poultry Farming Business Plan Template

 MISSION STATEMENT

-Our mission statement is to develop into a mechanized poultry business, that is efficient and profitable in the long run.
+Our mission is to develop a mechanized poultry business that is efficient and profitable in the long run.
 We hope to grow the venture into a standard project that is professionally managed.

 MARKETING STRATEGY

-To make the marketing easier and more efficient, we will allocate a date for all our customers so each customer will have a day when they will be supplied eggs either by picking up the eggs or having it delivered to them at a price.
+To make the marketing more manageable and efficient, we will allocate a date for all our customers so each customer will have a day when they will be supplied eggs, either by picking them up or having them delivered at a price.

-Also, adverts will be placed on several online media which will also serve as a form of marketing.
+Also, adverts will be placed on several online media sites, which will serve as a marketing form.

 BUSINESS REQUIREMENTS

-The poultry business will be needing several pieces of equipment and tools for the smooth management of the business and they include:
+The poultry business will need several pieces of equipment and tools for the smooth management of the business, and they include:

 • A shop in town will be needed to serve as the warehouse and egg depot, this helps in reducing the number of people who go to the farm which in turn reduces the risk of a break of security and bio-security.